amintimany/monotone/Readme.md

 1. Coq 8.12
 2. The category theory library: https://github.com/amintimany/Categories commit hash: 96ce5ad61a1078d8c8ac73befa33c147650caf4d

-## `monotone-counter`
+## `examples`

+The sub-folder `examples` includes three examples of using the monotone resource algebra and one simple example of how one reasons about monotonicity in separation logic using basic iris resource algebras.

+- `examples/mon_ref.v` constructs monotone references that are associated with a preorder relation.
+   A monotone reference can only be updated if they respect the associated preorder relation.
+   Any Iris points-to proposition can be turned into a monotone reference and back into a an ordinary points-to proposition (possibly multiple times).

+- `examples/exclude_path.v` shows how the monotone resource algebra instantiated with a very simple preorder can be used to prove that certain paths in the program execution are unreachable.

+- `examples/causal-closure.v` is an example inspired by verification of causally consistent databases.
+   It shows how the monotone resource algebra can be used to enforce a relation between ghost resources that allows us to prove that if an event is observed then any other event that it depends on is also observed.

-This folder verifies correctness of a monotone counter with basic iris resource algebras, i.e., without the monotone resource algebra.
+- `examples/mono_counter.v` verifies correctness of a monotone counter with basic iris resource algebras, i.e., without the monotone resource algebra.
   This formalization serves as a simple example of how one reasons about monotonicity in separation logic.

 ### compile instructions

-Use `make` in `monotone_counter` to compile the development.
-Dependencies for this development are exactly the same as the ones for the `iris-src` folder.
+Use `make` in `examples` to compile the development.
+This development has the same dependencies as the `iris-src` folder.